sanidhya2510/ByteShell/README.md

 # ByteShell

 ## Introduction
 Welcome to the Byteshell project!
-This project is a command-line utility written in C that provides a simple shell environment with various functions implemented, including `cd`, `help`, `exit`, `history`, `pwd`, `echo`, `mkdir`, `touch`, `head`.
+This project is a command-line utility written in C that provides a simple shell environment with various functions implemented, including `cd`, `help`, `exit`, `history`, `pwd`, `echo`, `mkdir`, `touch`, `head`, `rm`.
 This project aims to demonstrate basic shell functionalities and serve as a starting point for building more advanced shell applications.

 ## Features
 The Byteshell project provides the following features: